helm/helm-www/content/en/docs/chart_template_guide/builtin_objects.md

     Kubernetes version.
   - `Capabilities.KubeVersion.Major` is the Kubernetes major version.
   - `Capabilities.KubeVersion.Minor` is the Kubernetes minor version.
-  - `Capabilities.HelmVersion` is the object containing the Helm Version details, it is the same output of `helm version`
+  - `Capabilities.HelmVersion` is the object containing the Helm Version details, it is the same output of `helm version`.
   - `Capabilities.HelmVersion.Version` is the current Helm version in semver format.
   - `Capabilities.HelmVersion.GitCommit` is the Helm git sha1.
   - `Capabilities.HelmVersion.GitTreeState` is the state of the Helm git tree.
   - `Capabilities.HelmVersion.GoVersion` is the version of the Go compiler used.
 - `Template`: Contains information about the current template that is being